SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ###Adding Operations to a Simulator

 Directly underneath the instructions tab, you find supported operations.
-In this menu you can turn on or off specific operations like Configuration or Software/Firmware update.
+In this menu, you can turn on or off specific operations like Configuration or Software/Firmware update.

 ![Operations Off](/guides/users-guide/supop1.png)